-Over the years, AMVETS has been in the forefront of public-policy related to national defense, services for homeless veterans, adequate funding for the Department of Veterans Affairs, concurrent receipt of retirement pay and disability compensation by disabled military retirees, veterans employment and training, POW/MIA accountability and flag protection.
+Over the years, AMVETS has been at the forefront of public policy related to national defense, services for homeless veterans, adequate funding for the Department of Veterans Affairs, concurrent receipt of retirement pay and disability compensation by disabled military retirees, veterans employment and training, POW/MIA accountability and flag protection.

-Apart from these initiatives, the organization has thrown its monetary support behind work on such national monuments as the USS.
-Arizona, the Statue of Liberty and the Vietnam Veterans Memorial.
+Apart from these initiatives, the organization has monetarily supported national monuments such as the USS Arizona, the Statue of Liberty and the Vietnam Veterans Memorial.
 It also sponsors its own carillon program to honor America’s deceased servicemen and women.
 Since 1949, when President Truman dedicated the first carillon at Arlington National Cemetery, this program has grown to encompass more than 60 sites in the United States and overseas.

 Another tribute unique to AMVETS is the Silver Helmet Award, often referred to as the Veterans Oscar.
 A replica of the World War II GI helmet, this prestigious award is presented annually to recognize excellence and achievement in Americanism, defense, rehabilitation, congressional service and other fields.

 AMVETS National Headquarters is located in Lanham, Md., a suburb of Washington, D.C.
 AMVETS’ operations worldwide are administered through the Office of the National Commander and six departments: administrative, finance, human resources, legislative, membership, programs, communications and service.
 The bulk of the organization’s work with veterans and communities is focused in three of these—legislative, programs and service.
 We also have our posts and departments organized by state with websites and e-mail addresses listed for those that have them.
 Finally, listed below are our affiliate organizations.
 Not all of them have websites, but those that do, we invite you to visit.